joaohreis/cordova-plugin-background-barcode-scannerx/readme.md

 The plugin was refactored with a focus on Android api 19 and higher, supporting androidX and targetSDK 33.

-This plugin started based on **Bitpay**'s [QRScanner](https://github.com/bitpay/cordova-plugin-qrscanner).
+Started based on **Bitpay**'s [QRScanner](https://github.com/bitpay/cordova-plugin-qrscanner).
 I needed to use a barcode scanner under the webview and I modified the original plugin to do this.

 A fast, energy efficient, highly-configurable QR code scanner for Cordova apps – available for the iOS and Android api 19+.